kodeFant/fp-unite/README.md

 fp-unite is a private support group for individuals in the functional programming space that are brave enough to build software or content for the public, be it open source or commercial.

-**We have one requirement for joining: You are building something for the public with functional programming.
-It can be commercial, open source, or a side-project.**
+**We have one requirement for joining: You are a freelancer or building a commercial project with functional programming.**

 We encourage sharing your products, the maker's journey, wins, failures, frustrations, and questions.

-Relevant members of this group can be consultants, freelancers, entrepreneurs, indie hackers, content creators, book writers, and open-source maintainers that use functional programming as their tool of choice.
+Relevant members of this group can be consultants, freelancers, entrepreneurs, indie hackers, content creators and book writers that use functional programming as their tool of choice.

 If you aren't building something yet, you can join later when you have something brewing that you are willing to share :)